ruslanlap/palette-creator/README.md

 ```bash
 # Clone the repository
 git clone https://github.com/ruslanlap/palette-create.git
 # Navigate to the project directory
 cd palette-create
 # Install required dependencies
 pip install -U -r requirements.txt
 ```

 ## ⚠️ ⊞ Windows Users Note

 If you're using Windows, you'll need to install the `cairosvg` library separately.
-And you can do it with 'GTK for Windows Runtime Installer', 'MSYS2', 'WSL' and you can do a rain dance with mumbo-jumbo.
-But but I offer you a simple and easy way use API tool.
-It's called [ConvertApi](https://convertapi.com/).
-Follow the step by step guide to use ConvertApi below:
+You can do this through various methods such as 'GTK for Windows Runtime Installer', 'MSYS2', 'WSL', etc., but I offer you a simpler way: using the API tool called [ConvertApi](https://convertapi.com/).
+Follow the step-by-step guide below to set up ConvertApi.

-## ConvertApi
+### ConvertApi Setup

-1. Go to [convertapi.com](https://convertapi.com/) and login to [convertapi.com](https://convertapi.com/) and get your API key.
+1. Go to [convertapi.com](https://convertapi.com/) and log in to get your API key.
-2. Set your API key to environment variable `YOUR_API_KEY` in .env file.
+2. Set your API key to an environment variable `YOUR_API_KEY` in the `.env` file.
-3. Set up venv.
+3. Set up a virtual environment (`venv`).
-4. Run `pip install -r requirements.txt` Rename `requirements-windows.txt` to `requirements.txt`.
+4. Rename `requirements-windows.txt` to `requirements.txt`.
+5. Run `pip install -r requirements.txt`.
-5. Run `python main-windows.py --use-api` and have fun
+6. Run `python main-windows.py --use-api` and enjoy.

 ConvertApi is a free online service that allows you to convert files between different formats.
-You a have a 250 usage file for one month trial for your account.
+You have a 250 usage file limit for one month during your trial period.

 ---